 Certainly purity, price and availability are having an effect, as the enquiry team at Help Me Stop are seeing week on week increases in calls from concerned cocaine users and their families.
 Thousands are reading our blogs on the issues of cocaine withdrawals and are now experiencing higher levels of physical and mental health problems as a result of their use.

 Not everyone that is using cocaine needs to go into rehab, but getting professional help is the best way to stop and stay stopped.
 The team at Help Me Stop are skilled at listening to what is going on for you and coming up with some options.
 People often search for ‘drug rehabs near me’ and get taken around a list of very cleverly made up websites that redirect them to their own centres.
-Help Me Stop has an affordable Dayhab programme in West London and Central London, as well as a Digital Dayhab for clients unable to attend in person.
+Help Me Stop has an affordable Dayhab programme in Central London and Winchester, Hampshire as well as a Digital Dayhab for clients unable to attend in person.

 Most of our team at Help Me Stop have had previous personal experiences with drug and alcohol misuse and are in long term recovery, so we know what it is like, both as professionals and as individuals – moreover we know what works to stop and stay stopped!